-Because we have just had the announcement of a Minister for Loneliness…..It sounded so sad, kindly meant, but so pathetic.
+Because we have recently had the announcement of a Minister for Loneliness…..It sounded so sad, kindly meant, but so pathetic.
 Can’t help but wonder if the very title doesnt make things worse!

 Yes, for those old people who live alone, cant get out, no family and few friends there is a problem.
 They are bored.
 Am I allowed to say that?
 Yes!
-You can occupy time, read, watch TV, get a kick from crosswords, watching Sport or Strictly but the big gap, the missing element, is the lift from joint excitement.
+You can occupy time, read, watch TV, get a kick from crosswords, watching Sport or Strictly but the big gap, the missing element, is the lift from ‘excitement shared with others.”

 You need someone to share that raised adrenaline with!
-Doing things with others, even gossiping and arguing are known to be fundamental in all human societies.
+Doing emotion type things with others, even gossiping and arguing are known to be fundamental in all human societies.

 I was intrigued by the reports on the new film The Greatest Showman.
 The critics weren’t having it, decidedly snooty they were, but the Sing Along version has turned out to be a huge success.
 The public loved the involvement…interactive cinema.
-The box office was taken by surprise.
+The box office was shocked .